Kabir5296/banglanlptoolkit/README.md

 - For detailed use of Bangla Text Normalizer, follow [this documentation](https://github.com/Kabir5296/banglanlptoolkit/blob/main/docs/Normalization.md).
 - For detailed use of Bangla Punctuation Generation, follow [this documentation](https://github.com/Kabir5296/banglanlptoolkit/blob/main/docs/Punctuations.md).
 - For detailed use of Bangla Text Augmentation (both online and offline), follow [this documentation](https://github.com/Kabir5296/banglanlptoolkit/blob/main/docs/Augmentations.md).
+- For detailed use of Bangla Baisc Tokenizer, follow [this documentation](https://github.com/Kabir5296/banglanlptoolkit/blob/main/docs/Tokenizer.md).

 Thank you very much for using my package.
 I handle this package all on my own, so if there's any issue with it, I might not always be available to fix it.
 But if you do encounter such event, feel free to let me know and I'll fix them as soon as I can.